fogodev/voicer/README.md

 ./execute.sh
 ```

 It will ask for the name of a training data file and then actually start the program.
 To test different sound files just provide their paths.
-For instamce: `realWavs/a1_Guilherme.wav`.
+For instance: `realWavs/a1_Guilherme.wav`.

 ## How to modify parameters

 To modify PreProcessing parameters, edit `include/PreProcessing.h`.
-To modify WiSARD parameters, search for "WiSARD constructor call" on `src/main.cpp` file, this constructor can be changed according to [libwann github page](https://github.com/firmino/libwann).
+To modify WiSARD parameters, search for "WiSARD constructor call" on `src/main.cpp` file.
+This constructor can be modified according to [libwann github page](https://github.com/firmino/libwann).

 After any changes, run the rebuild script: